-Being human is always complex, and at times it is harder than usual to think about it alone.
-In psychotherapy we talk together, and so explore our relationships with ourselves and with others, looking for the truth of what we feel and why we behave as we do.
+Being human is always complex, and at times it is harder than usual to think about it all alone.
+In psychotherapy we talk together, exploring our relationships with ourselves and with others, looking for the truth of what we feel and why we behave as we do.

 Whether your interest in therapy grows out of a current crisis or from a feeling of being stuck or confused I will listen carefully, thoughtfully, constructively and without judging you.